 About the AFI GrantIn 2019, WWF established the Asian Flyways Initiative to coordinate among the various organisations and stakeholders to ensure that both the EAAF and the CAF are conserved so that ecologically connected stepping-stone corridors can be sustained for long-distance migratory birds, and the wetlands are managed for nature and people.

 To provide support to the conservation work of wetlands and migratory birds in these two flyways, WWF-Hong Kong established the AFI Grant.
-The maximum amount is US$5,000 for one-year projects or US$5,000/year for multiple-year projects (2-3 years).
+The maximum amount is US$5,000 per 1-year project.

 More information about the AFI can be found here.

 - Public awareness campaign to enhance the conservation of migratory shorebird and their habitat at Chao Mai Marine National Park, Trang Province, Southern Thailand

 - Capacity Building & Community Based Waterbird Conservation Activity in Cox's Bazar, Bangladesh